damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/index.html.md

 ### Tutorials

 When writing tutorials, be clear on the steps needed to follow through.
-Break the tutorial into small steps and the steps into tasks.
-But long lists of steps are hard to follow and refer back to.
-Serialize posts if needed.
+Break the tutorial into small steps and the steps into tasks, but bare in mind that long lists of steps have the downside of being hard to follow and refer back to.
+So, consider serializing posts if needed.

 ### References